 Vitamins A and C provide lots of health benefits for dogs, most notably in their role as antioxidants.
 Antioxidants play a crucial role in capturing free radicals, which slows cell aging, promotes healthy cell function, and may help reduce the risk of certain diseases.
 The high water and fiber content in cantaloupe also promote healthy digestion and prevent constipation and dehydration.

 There are some risks associated with feeding cantaloupe to dogs.
-While cantaloupe itself is not dangerous for dogs, cantaloupe rinds, like watermelons rinds, can cause gastrointestinal upset and become impacted in the dog's digestive tract.
-These tough, fibrous skins are also a choking hazard and are best served to your compost pile.
+Cantaloupe rinds, like watermelon rinds, can cause gastrointestinal upset and become impacted in your dog’s digestive tract.
+These tough, fibrous skins are also a choking hazard.